See a Doctor Within 15 Minutes

 The muscles around your shoulder blades and upper back are also affected, influencing your shoulder range of motion and stability.

-Rounded shoulders cause weakness in the muscles around the shoulder blades – your serratus anterior, rhomboid, and your middle and lower trapezius muscles.
+Rounded shoulders cause weakness in the muscles around the shoulder blades – your serratus anterior, rhomboid, and middle and lower trapezius muscles.

-In all these areas, when one muscle is weak, another muscle is overly tightened, resulting in a cycle of muscle imbalance.
+In all these areas, when one muscle is weak, another is overly tightened, resulting in a cycle of muscle imbalance.

 Upper Cross Syndrome Symptoms